allenai/scientific-claim-generation/README.md

 - claim-generation-data/citeworth/citeworth\_citances.jsonl: Original unlabeled citances from citeworth
 - claim-generation-data/citeworth/external\_corpus.jsonl: The abstracts for all papers references by the citances in citeworth\_citances.jsonl (which are available in S2ORC)
 - claim-generation-data/citeworth/internal\_corpus.jsonl: All paragraphs from the documents which the citances in citeworth\_citances.jsonl come from
-- claim-generation-data/sampled_citances/: Train, dev, and test splits of sample citances which have already been pre-processed for use with the curriculum learning scripts (these are the samples used in the initial experiments we ran)
+- claim-generation-data/sampled_citances/: Train, dev, and test splits of sample citances which have already been pre-processed
 - claim-generation-data/models/: Trained models for question generation (question\_gen\_squad) trained on the SQuAD dataset and claim generation (claim\_gen) trained on QA2D

 2. Download the original claim generation data from SciFact: